-Richie Schueler is currently a college basketball analyst on the ESPN Family of Networks with additional experience working on ACC Network Extra, Stadium, Spectrum, SiriusXM, among various other television and radio outlets.
-Since 2012, he has extensively covered several different conferences across the nation, especially the Big West, Mountain West, West Coast (WCC), and Big South Conferences.
+Richie Schueler is currently a college basketball analyst on the ESPN Family of Networks, Fox Sports, Stadium, and Spectrum with additional experience on ACC Network Extra, SiriusXM, and various other television and radio outlets.
+Since 2012, he has extensively covered several different conferences across the nation, particularly the Big West, Mountain West, West Coast (WCC), Pac-12, and Big South Conferences.

-As a college basketball coach for ten years, Schueler spent time at all three NCAA levels: Austin Peay State University (NCAA D1), Wilmington College (NCAA D3), and St. Andrews University (NCAA D2).
-As head men’s basketball coach at St. Andrews University for four years, Schueler boasted a 100% graduation rate while leading his team to the best school record in 11 years.
+As a college basketball coach for ten years, Schueler spent time at all three NCAA levels: Austin Peay State University (NCAA D1), St. Andrews University (NCAA D2), and Wilmington College (NCAA D3).
+As Head Men’s Basketball Coach at St. Andrews University for four years, Schueler boasted a 100% graduation rate while leading his team to the best school record in 11 years.
 His recruiting efforts while an assistant coach at Wilmington College (Ohio) contributed to a No. 17 ranking in the 2006 NCAA Top 25 national poll.
 As a graduate assistant at Austin Peay State University, he was part of their conference championship team en route to competing against Louisville in the 2003 NCAA Tournament.